Driver Jamuna: Production

 The film was officially announced in January 2021, coinciding with Aishwarya Rajesh's birthday.
 Touted to be a "crime thriller", production began by March 2021 with Kinslin of Vathikuchi (2013) fame, making his return as director.
 To incorporate their body language into her character, Aishwarya Rajesh met many taxi drivers during her research for the film.

 Release

 The film was theatrically released on 30 December 2022 across Tamil Nadu, alongside a Telugu dubbed version.
-The film started streaming on aha from 20 January 2023.
-While the satellite brought by Kalaignar TV.
+The film started streaming on aha from 20 January 2023 while the film's satellite rights were brought by Kalaignar TV.

 Reception

 The film opened to mixed reviews; while Aishwarya Rajesh's performance received positive reviews, the film received criticism for its writing.

 A reviewer from Times of India noted "Aishwarya Rajesh tries her best to save this hastily written road thriller" adding that "Driver Jamuna has engaging moments, but it's definitely not the road movie one would willingly opt for".
 A reviewer from The New Indian Express noted "the Aishwarya Rajesh-starrer is all over the place all at once" adding that "the earnestness of the filmmaker's vision probably withered away due to a lack of focused writing and prosaic filmmaking techniques".
 The Hindustan Times wrote "for a thriller, it reserves most of its thrills for the last 10 minutes, and that’s a move that may not appeal to everybody", while India Today noted the "lacklustre film that suffers from logical loopholes".